French court to decide on EDF's Hinkley Point decision Friday

-PARIS A Paris court will rule on Friday on a legal request by French utility EDF's (EDF.PA) works council for a suspension of the company's bid to build two nuclear reactors at Hinkley Point in England, a union official told Reuters on Tuesday.
+PARIS Aug 2 A Paris court will rule on Friday on a legal request by French utility EDF's works council for a suspension of the company's bid to build two nuclear reactors at Hinkley Point in England, a union official told Reuters on Tuesday.

 On Thursday, EDF's board gave the go-ahead for the 18 billion pound ($24 billion) project, despite strong opposition from the company's unions.
 Hours later, Britain's new Conservative government said it would review the bid.